LizaBich/FileGeneratorForLEDCube/README.md

 # Description

-This repository contsins source files of File Generator for LED Cube.
+This repository contains source files of File Generator for LED Cube.